Article

 Creating one video at the end of the day makes the result easier to find, watch, and share.

-Photos access, video selection, and save behavior are covered on the how-to page.
+Photos access, video selection, and save behavior are covered on the Kyodo how-to page.